Lecturer in Sport Psychology

 School of Health & Life Sciences

 We are seeking applications to join the Division of Sport and Exercise as a Lecturer in Sport Psychology.
-You will join a dedicated team who strive to continuously inspire our students and wider University community – and, through modern teaching and impactful research, continue to deliver innovative solutions to some of the world’s biggest challenges.
+You will join a dedicated team who strive to continuously inspire our students and wider University community, deliver modern and innovative teaching, and lead impactful research.

 The successful candidate should have the following:

 - Masters qualification in sport psychology or a closely relate discipline

 - Previous experience of teaching sport psychology and assessing student learning in higher education